10 unmissable things to do in Boston

 This awesome range of craft beers was named after founding father and revolutionary leader, Samuel Adams.
 The flagship beer of the Boston Beer Company had humble beginnings, but is now known the world over

-Tip: If you’re a beer fanatic, book onto a Boston brewery tour, where you can visit the Samuel Adams brewery and three others in the city.
-You’ll learn about the beer-making process, from the selection of the ingredients to the finished product.
+Tip: If you’re a beer fanatic, book onto a Boston brewery tour, where you can learn about the beer-making process, from the selection of the ingredients to the finished product.
 And of course, you’ll sample some award-winning beer.

 If you’re up for more sampling than touring, where better to sup a Sam Adams than in the bar where everybody knows your name?
 Head to Cheers on Beacon Hill; a Boston landmark and best known for being the pub featured in the title sequence of the hit US comedy series of the same name.